prakash-pg/prakash-pg/README.md

 - 👋 Hi, I’m @prakash-pg
 - 👀 I’m interested in Internet of Things , Machine Leaning, Data Analytics, Block Chain and Cyber Security
-- 🌱 I’m currently learning M.Tech IoT and Sensor Systems in Vit University Vellore
+- 🌱 I’m currently Studying M.Tech IoT and Sensor Systems in Vit University Vellore
 - 💞️ I’m looking to collaborate on Various People to Explore Various Projects to be implemented in Real Life
 - 📫 How to reach me
 - Gmail : prakashpg1298@gmail.com